Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 First up was the Smoked Duck Breast (Aigamo) – (350 yen or about $3.21).

-Out of everything I ordered this night, the smoked duck breast might have been the largest skewer of meat.
-So much duck packed onto one skewer.
-Definitely worth the price.
+The smoked duck breast might have been the largest meat skewer of everything I ordered that night.
+There was so much duck packed onto one skewer.
+It was definitely worth the price.

-The duck, charred to perfection, was delicious with a salty and smoky flavor.
-My only complaint was that the duck was on the dry side.
-I would have preferred for the duck to be cooked less.
+The duck, charred to perfection, was delicious, with a salty and smoky flavor.
+My only complaint was that it was on the dry side.
+I would have preferred for the duck to have been cooked less.

-Between the pieces of duck were smoky, tender, crunchy green onions (negi).
+Between the duck pieces were smoky, tender, crunchy green onions (negi).
 These charred onions were fantastic and added a dimension of flavor and texture to each bite.

 Chicken Meatballs (Tsukune)